IT Power takes on containerised data centre market; resellers wanted

 Fault tolerance, rack power density, internal configuration and other specific client needs are all incorporated into the final design.

-“The result is a data centre that can be transported anytime, anywhere in the world and stored in any environment: hot, cold, wet or dry,” IT Power says.
+“The result is a data center that can be transported anytime, anywhere in the world and stored in any environment: hot, cold, wet or dry,” IT Power says.
 The Datablok has the added advantage of being shock-proof, seismically-restrained and fire resistant, Lewis says.

 He says the Datablok costs a fraction of similar solutions from multi-national vendors, with pricing from $100,000 compared to $1 million for similar from a multi-national.